 Please enjoy this transcript of my interview with Kyle Maynard, a motivational speaker, bestselling author, entrepreneur, and ESPY award-winning mixed martial arts athlete.
-It was transcribed and therefore might contain a few typos.
-When interviews last 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Tim Ferriss: Guten tag, ladies and gentlemen.
 This is Tim Ferriss.
 Welcome to another episode of the Tim Ferriss Show, where it is my job to deconstruct world class performers of all different types.
 This episode features Kyle Maynard, and you are going to want to check him out, I promise.
 On Twitter you can say hello @kylemaynard, K-Y-L-E, M-A-Y-N-A-R-D. People often ask me who inspires you, who do you look up to?
 One immediate answer is Kyle Maynard.